Yes, We Have Bears In Florida!

 By the mid 1970’s, bear range decreased to 18% of its historic range, with bear populations remaining in several core areas of large public lands.

-Florida black bear range can be divided the state into 4 categories based on the locations of data collected by bear researchers, managers, as well as the public, which include calls for assistance, research and management captures, vehicle strikes, sightings, and research locations.
+Florida black bear range is divided into 4 categories based on the locations of data collected by bear researchers, managers, as well as the public, which include calls for assistance, research and management captures, vehicle strikes, and sightings.
 Each category measures how frequently bears occur in the area:

 -Common areas have the second highest density of bear locations, and these areas are where bears are spreading from their core areas and spending a fair amount of their time.

--Occasional areas are parts of the state where bears occur irregularly, but their presence is not unexpected given its proximity to Abundant and Common areas.
+-Occasional areas are parts of the state where bears occur irregularly, but their presence is not unexpected given its proximity to Frequent and Common areas.

 -Because bears have been seen in nearly every part of Florida at some point, we categorized the rest of Florida as Rare areas.

-FWC encourages you to explore recent data on bears killed by vehicle strikes (roadkill), bear captures, and collared bears area in an interactive map to learn about where bears can be found in Florida.
+FWC encourages you to explore recent data on bear calls, bear mortality, and bear captures in the FWC Interactive Public Bear Map to learn about where bears can be found in Florida.